 To commemorate our 5th Wedding Anniversary, I’ve decided to have a blog series talking about the ways people met, how they found the love of their life, how their story started.
 The first post in this series is ours.
-The beginning of Hubby and I.
+The beginning of Dave and I.

 Back in 2004 I was 19, single, working full time and doing A-Levels at college in the evenings.
 I was studying psychology and sociology and loved both subjects.
 Our project in psychology was to complete a study based on The Evolutionary Theories of Sexual Attraction.
 One dated study looked at newspaper personals columns and compared what men were looking for in a partner to what women were looking for.
 I decided to update the study and compare what men and women look for in partners with how they advertised themselves on online dating sites.